 Maths is at the heart of industry and everyday life.
 Many employers look for evidence of mathematical ability and expect the highest possible standard.
-If you wish to study 'A' level maths or a science, a good grade in GCSE maths is essential.
-A recent survey showed that employees who have an 'A' level in mathematics earn 10% more than those without the qualification.
+If you wish to study A-Llevel Maths or Science, a good grade in GCSE Maths is essential.
+A recent survey showed that employees who have an A-Level in Mathematics earn 10% more than those without the qualification.